appraisals & valuations

 Disposition and sale of individual works or collections

 Miriam has appraised works for private collections and numerous art museums, including the Metropolitan Museum of Art, New York; Kluge Aboriginal Art Collection at the University of Virginia, Charlottesville; San Antonio Museum of Art, San Antonio; Yale Peabody Museum of Natural History, New Haven; and the Seattle Art Museum, Seattle.
-Contact Miriam to find out more about appraisal and valuation services.

-Appraisals prepared by Miriam conform with the 2018-2019 USPAP, written by the Appraisal Standards Board of the Appraisal Foundation in Washington, D.C.
+Appraisals prepared by Miriam comply with the 2018-2019 USPAP, written by the Appraisal Standards Board of the Appraisal Foundation in Washington, D.C.
 The Appraisal Foundation is a congressionally sanctioned, not-for-profit organization dedicated to the advancement of professional appraisers and users of appraisal services to ensure public trust in the work performed by appraisers.

 Miriam is a member of the Art Consulting Association of Australia (ACAA), the peak industry body for art consultants and valuers in Australia.
 ACAA members must possess a high standard of expertise in the visual arts and adhere to strict ethical standards and code of professional conduct set out by the organization